• a1j9o94 a year ago

 Personally: I think autonomously choosing between tools is not the most compelling approach in the short to medium time horizon.
 I expect client application creators to get a lot of mileage by thoughtfully curating the possible servers exposed to their users, and building nice UX to integrate usage of relevant servers as-needed.

-• saqadri 12 hours ago
+• saqadri a year ago

 This is something I have thought a little bit about.
 I think a registry would be useful and I know a few projects trying to set that up, but there may be multiple MCP servers for the same thing (already there are a few community implementations of an Atlassian server for e.g.).